Black Friday 2018 iPhone deals: iPhone XR and XS for $150 off, free $400 iPhone X gift card

 Black Friday and Cyber Monday officially kick off the holiday shopping season, which makes now the perfect time to buy an iPhone.
-The first iPhones deals are already live, and expect the promotions to ramp up through Nov.
+The first iPhones deals are already live, and promotions should ramp up through Nov.
 26.

 These two huge sales days in the US mean deep discounts for iPhones of every stripe, from iPhone XR, XS and XS Max all the way to the diminutive iPhone SE and older models.
 There truly is a deal for everyone, with more arriving as we get closer to the big events.